-- Ensocoated 250 gsm

-- Majestic 250 gsm
+- Ensocoated 250 gsm - Majestic 250 gsm

-- This paper, we use the most for printing covers.

 We can send you a sample of the different types of paper, but you are of course welcome to visit us and consult our employees.

 Laminating

 We always laminate the covers to improve the preservation of the thesis: the cover is robust, more resistant to damage, and remains in a good condition.
 You can choose between gloss and matt lamination.
 The quality and prices are exactly the same.